1. As-Salamu Alaykum (السلام عليكم)

 - When to use: Informally, among friends or acquaintances.

-To help you pronounce these greetings correctly, here is a phonetic pronunciation guide:
+- To help you pronounce these greetings correctly, here’s a phonetic pronunciation guide:

 - Politeness: Arabic culture places a high value on greetings, and failing to greet someone properly can come across as disrespectful.